QSBS Basics & Overview: Understanding Qualified Small Business Stock

 Pass-Through Entity Treatment

-Section 1202(g) provides special rules for QSBS held through partnerships, S corporations, regulated investment companies, and common trust funds.
-Gains from the sale of QSBS by these entities may flow through to their owners and qualify for the exclusion if the owner held an interest in the entity when the QSBS was acquired and continuously until disposition.
-[IRC §1202(g)]
+Specific rules under Section 1202(g) accommodate QSBS holdings through partnerships, S corporations, regulated investment companies, and common trust funds.
+These provisions allow gains from the sale of QSBS held by these entities to flow through to their owners, maintaining eligibility for the exclusion if the owner held an interest in the entity at the time the QSBS was acquired and continuously until its disposition [IRC §1202(g)].

 Transfers and Conversions